shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/installing_app.md

 `./includes/settings/tk-maya.yml`

-**Step 14:** In the settings folder inside the includes folder, open `tk-maya.yml` and search for `settings.tk-maya.project`.
+**Step 14:** In the settings folder inside the includes folder open `tk-maya.yml` and search for `settings.tk-maya.project`.
 Open the file in a text editor.

 ![tk-maya](../../../images/learning_content/toolkit_basics_guides/installing_app/13_tk-maya.png)